Wednesday, December 17, 2008

 Dental Outlaws?

-Few veterinarians have advanced training and skill in equine dentistry; but many of the people who DO must work outside the law.
+Few veterinarians have advanced training and skill in equine dentistry; but many

 By Diana Thompson